tpprescott/mf-abc/README.md

 Multifidelity ABC: https://arxiv.org/abs/1811.09550

 Produce data for examples by running incrementBenchmark.m in either repressilator or viral folders.
-Map data to versions of figures used in paper by running produceFigures.m in either
+Map data to versions of figures used in paper by running produce_figures.m in either